 4.4.
-Forming the final grade based of absolute distribution 65 - 79.9% 3 (good) 60 - 64.9% 2 (satisfa 50 - 59.9% 2 (satisfa nt) A bod) B C ctory) D 5.
-ADDITIONAL INFORMATIO N Title Number of library copies Availability in other media 5.1.
-Required reading (available in a library or through other media) Španjol Marković, M.: Moć uvjeravanja, Profil, Zagreb, 2008 Leinert Novosel,S.: Komunikacijski kompas, Plejada, Zagreb, 2013 Kedžo, Z.: Materijali s predavanja Available online 5.2.
+Forming the final grade based or absolute distribution Percentage of acquired knowledge, skills and competencies (classes + final exam) Numerica 90 - 100% 5 (excelle 80 - 89.9% 4 (very gr 65 - 79.9% 3 (good) 60 - 64.9% 2 (satisfa 50 - 59.9% 2 (satisfa nt) A bod) B C ctory) D 5.
+ADDITIONAL INFORMATION Ň Title Number of library copies Availability in other media 5.1.
+Required reading (available in a library or through other media) Španjol Marković, M.: Moć uvjeravanja, Profil, Zagreb, 2008 Leinert Novosel, S.: Komunikacijski kompas, Plejada, Zagreb, 2013 Kedžo, Z.: Materijali s predavanja Available online 5.2.
 Additional reading (at the time of submitting changes to the course) Pease, A.: Govor tijela, Založba-Mladinska knjiga, Zagreb/Ljubljana, 1991 Conger, J. A.: Necessary Art of Persuasion, Harvard Business Review, 1998 Available online 5.3.
-Ways of monitoring quality assuring the acquirement of outcome knowledge, skills and competencies Quality control of students' performance and the acquisition of necessary knowledge and skills will be ensured through interactive work.
-Keeping records on student attendance ind participation in the course, as well as acquiring information on student progress by means of midterm exams, the teacher is going to acquire necessary information for further instructions to be given to students, with the aim of increasing their efficiency.
-Students will be informed on their rights and obligations, as well as learning methods and required eading.
-5.4.
-Getting informed on the course and contacting the teacher ch student is obliged to regularly get informed on the course, the classes and in-class activities.
-All information regarding the classes or their potential postponement will be blished on e-learning course pages, as well as on College website.
-Students can contact teachers during office hours (at least an hour a week), for shorter questions and explanation y can ask the teacher in class.
-Questions can also be asked in an e-mail (from an official e-mail address using the domain @vus.hr), to which a reply will be sent as soon as ssible (no later than five working days after the e-mail was received).
+Ways of monitoring quality assuring the acquirement of outcome knowledge, skills and competencies Quality control of students' performance and the acquisition of necessary knowledge and skills will be ensured through intera and participation in the course, as well as acquiring information on student progress by means of midterm exams, the teacher is instructions to be given to students, with the aim of increasing their efficiency.
+Students will be informed on their rights and ob reading.
+Quality assurance indicators: student survey, monitoring annual data issued by the Croatian Employment Service on student e surveys. s going to acquire necessary in ligations, as well as learning nformation for further methods and required 5.4.
+Getting informed on the course and contacting the teacher Each student is obliged to regularly get informed on the course, the classes and in-class activities.
+All information regarding published on e-learning course pages, as well as on College website.
+Students can contact teachers during office hours (at least an they can ask the teacher in class.
+Questions can also be asked in an e-mail (from an official e-mail address using the domain possible (no later than five working days after the e-mail was received). hour a week), for shorter que stions and explanation